 - Geo-fencing and address-level targeting.

-- Real-time campaign reporting and optimization.
+- Real-time campaign reporting and optimisation.

 - Integration with various data sources for enhanced targeting.